-The way we are collecting your waste is changing.
-We're making it easier for households to recycle more of their waste and make sure we can do our part to tackle the climate crisis.
+The way we collect your waste changed, making it easier for households to recycle more of their waste and for Dumfries and Galloway to contribute to ambitious Scottish recycling targets and helps ensure we can do our part to tackle the climate crisis.

-Below, we've answered some of the main questions being asked about this new service.
-If you'd like to know more about the service and how it affects you, please look for the relevant contact details below.
+Below, we've answered some of the main questions being asked about the kerbside waste and recycling service.
+There is a separate section for questions on the separate food waste collection service.
+If you'd like to know more about either service and how they affect you, please look for the relevant contact details below.

 - Red-lidded 240 litre wheeled bin for plastics, metals and cartons.